 L is for left handed.
 I am left handed.
 I don’t turn the paper all squint when I write nor can I cut fresh bread or cheese straight to save my life.
 I use my knife and fork as a right handed person does and during my golf lessons many moons ago I played right handed too!
 Go figure?

 M is for music.
 I will listen to most types of music from folk to the Rolling Stones but when I’m out walking I enjoy nature’s orchestra.
 My favourite playlist at the moment is Country music and songs from the TV series Nashville.

 N is for nature.
 Ever since I can remember I have LOVED being outdoors, getting my hands dirty, catching (and releasing) grasshoppers so that I could see them up close and been mesmerised by the rolling hills and their ever changing beauty.
 Non of this has changed except I now view nature through a camera or a small hand lens too.

 O is for Oban.
 The Oban to Craignure CalMac ferry holds a special memory for us.
-It’s where I asked the Dude if we could move to Scotland after (another) incredible week in Mull.
-The rest is history.
+It’s where I asked Dude if we could move to Scotland after (another) incredible week in Mull.
+He said yes and the rest is history.

 P is for photography.
 This is probably the most obvious out of my entire A-Z of me.
 It happened most unexpectedly after a car accident and I was unable to drive.
 I started off with a compact camera, then onto a fixed lens Fuji and then my first Canon with kit lenses.
 I am completely self taught and I don’t think I have ever even read an instruction manual.
 Learning to use my camera properly, where I am in total control has been exciting, disappointing at times but also really rewarding.
 It’s not very often you will see me without one of my cameras.